TIBCOSoftware/snappy-examples/README.md

 Our architecture is depicted in the figure below.

 We consider an adnetwork where adservers log impressions in [Apache Kafka](http://kafka.apache.org/) (distributed publish-subscribe messaging system).
-These impressions are then aggregated by [Spark Streaming](http://spark.apache.org/streaming/) into the SnappyData Store.
+These impressions are then aggregated by [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) into the SnappyData Store.
 External clients connect to the same cluster using JDBC/ODBC and run arbitrary OLAP queries.
 As AdServers can feed logs from many websites and given that each AdImpression log message represents a single Ad viewed by a user, one can expect thousands of messages every second.
 It is crucial that ingestion logic keeps up with the stream.
 To accomplish this, SnappyData collocates the store partitions with partitions created by Spark Streaming. i.e. a batch of data from the stream in each Spark executor is transformed into a compressed column batch and stored in the same JVM, avoiding redundant shuffles (except for HA).

+TODO: Need to review this architecture diagram
 ![Architecture Kinda](AdAnalytics_Architecture.png)